 - Target Competitors’ Traffic- Geofencing your competitor’s retail outlet is also an excellent ploy.
 It allows you to serve aggressive promotions and content to maximize your brand’s impression and capture the competitors’ traffic.

-Some of these use-cases may sound pretty basic.
+Some of these use cases may sound pretty basic.
 However, complex business applications are also starting to surface.
-Digital Wise Media can help you set up geofences to track people and things in real-time, as we understand this is critical for your business.
+Digital Wise Media can help you set up geofences to track people and things in real-time.

 How are Popular Brands Using Geofencing In The Real World?